xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Glossary.md

 ### Collection Identifier

 A collection identifier identifies a collection in a database.
 It is a string value and is unique within the database.
-Up to including ArangoDB 1.1, the collection identifier has been a client's primary means to access collections.
-Starting with ArangoDB 1.2, clients should instead use a collection's unique name to access a collection instead of its identifier.
+Up to including AvocadoDB 1.1, the collection identifier has been a client's primary means to access collections.
+Starting with AvocadoDB 1.2, clients should instead use a collection's unique name to access a collection instead of its identifier.

-ArangoDB currently uses 64bit unsigned integer values to maintain collection ids internally.
-When returning collection ids to clients, ArangoDB will put them into a string to ensure the collection id is not clipped by clients that do not support big integers.
-Clients should treat the collection ids returned by ArangoDB as opaque strings when they store or use it locally.
+AvocadoDB currently uses 64bit unsigned integer values to maintain collection ids internally.
+When returning collection ids to clients, AvocadoDB will put them into a string to ensure the collection id is not clipped by clients that do not support big integers.
+Clients should treat the collection ids returned by AvocadoDB as opaque strings when they store or use it locally.

 ### Collection Name